dennis-kao/Pillar1/README.txt

-A wireframe for a medication intake tracking application our team built in CIS*3750.
+A wireframe for a medication intake tracking application our team built for a Software Engineering class, CIS*3750.

 The current app demonstrates the following features: